 This method of marketing works because you are showing potential clients your value and ability to perform before you ask them to buy your product.

 It essentially gives them a taste of what you’re about and opens the door to potential further conversations and eventually a closed sale.

 It’s Time to Revamp Your Website & (Maybe) Your Brand

 We’ve found in our years of building new client websites that some of the oldest and most outdated websites are in the manufacturing industry.

 If your website looks anything like this (or remotely close to it), it’s time to upgrade.

 Even if it’s been only a handful of years and the aesthetics seem okay, it’s still worth exploring a re-design.
-Reality is, the digital world moves extremely fast – if you think your website might be behind, it likely is.
+The reality is, the digital world moves extremely fast – if you think your website might be behind, it likely is.

 Aside from aesthetics, website speed and conversion rate are extremely important.
 If your site isn’t built for positive user behavior, you’re already behind in your marketing potential.

 Your website is the foundation of your entire digital marketing strategy.
 This is the place where all users will end up, and the place where they will convert from a prospect to a lead or client.
 It’s critical that it’s up to par.